 4579 x 4579 pixels

 38.9 x 38.9 cm ⏐ 15.3 x 15.3 in (300dpi)

 SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

 Tellurium (Te).
 Diagram of the nuclear composition and electron configuration of an atom of tellurium-130 (atomic number: 52), the most common isotope of this element.
 The nucleus consists of 52 protons (red) and 78 neutrons (blue).
+52 electrons (green) bind to the nucleus, successively occupying available electron shells (rings).
 The stability of an element's outer electrons determines its chemical and physical properties.
 Tellurium is a metalloid in group 16, period 5, and the p-block of the periodic table.
 It has a melting point of 450 degrees Celsius.
 A rare element, it is used mostly in alloys, solar panels, and semiconductors.